kevindawson/App-Midgen/README.md

 ### Usage
     midgen [options]

     --help           brief help message
     --output         change format
     --core           show perl core modules
-       --verbose     take a little peek as to what is going on --base        Don't check for base includes
+    --verbose        take a little peek as to what is going on --parent         show the base|parent includes as we find them --mojo           show the Mojo catch as we find them --noisy_children show them as we find them
-       --mojo        Don't be Mojo friendly
+    --twins          show twins as we find them
+    --zero           show a 0 instead of core
-       --debug       lots of stuff
+    --debug          lot's of stuff very

 ## Description